UNSW-CEEM/nem-bidding-dashboard/docs/source/examples.md

 populate_postgres_db.unit_dispatch(con_string, start, end, raw_data_cache)
 ```

-### Retrieve aggregate data from database
+### Retrieve or aggregate data from database

 Now that you've installed PostgresSQL, create a database, built the required tables and functions, and populated the
 database with data, you can begin using to retrieve and aggregate data.

-To retrieve data or perform your own custom queries of the data you can use the run_query_return_dataframe function.
+To retrieve data or perform your own custom queries of the database you can use the run_query_return_dataframe function.

 ```python
 from nem_bidding_dashboard import postgres_helpers